xeolabs/xeometry-guide/queryingBoundaries.md

 # Querying Boundaries

-Each model and object in a viewer has a boundary, which you can query at any time.
+Each model and object in a xeometry viewer has a boundary, which you can query at any time.

 A boundary is an axis-aligned bounding box \(_AABB\)_ in World space.
 It's represented as an array containing the boundary's minimum and maximum extents on each World-space axis: